Fort Myers EB-3 Visa Attorney

 To minimize your wait, it is imperative that your application does not contain any avoidable mistakes or omissions.
 Our Fort Myers EB-3 visa attorney can guide workers and their employers through the labor certification and application processes.
 We can also help you understand what type of wait you should expect.

-Qualifying for the EB-3 Visa
+How To Qualify for the EB-3 Visa

 A worker can qualify for the EB-3 visa if they meet the requirements for one of three subcategories.
 The subcategory through which you apply will likely influence the extent of your wait.